klassen-lab/ClustCompare/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 2. Pipeline overview
 --------------------------------------------------------------------------------------------------------------------------------
 The overall pipeline is designed to produce a network of BGC similarities.
-There are two overarching pipeline scripts (antiSMASH_annotation.sh and cluster_pfam_BBH_comparison.sh) which each wrap several other scripts that perform each step of the BGC comparison pipeline.
-Each script create a table of node and edge attributes, respectively, where the nodes are each individual BGC and the edges are the similarities between each BGC.
+There are several overarching pipeline shell scripts that each wrap several other scripts that perform each step of the BGC comparison pipeline.
+Together, these scripts create tables of node and edge attributes, where the nodes are each individual BGC and the edges are the similarities between each BGC.
 The overall pipeline is designed to use either annotated or unannotated genomes as inputs, which it then uses to predict BGCs as the basis for network construction.
 However, other data types can easily be accommodated by running each step of the pipeline separately using the appropriate input files.
 Most pipeline steps are multithreaded for computational efficiency.

 By default, the pipeline has the following directory structure, which is assumed by antiSMASH_annotation.sh and cluster_pfam_BBH_comparison.sh:
 ```